-In partnership with Education Development Center (EDC), University of California, Berkeley (UCB), and CSNYC, the CS4ALL team is offering AP Computer Science Principles (AP CSP) curriculum and professional development to 62 teachers in 58 schools with the goal to reach 100 teachers by the 2017-18 school year.
+The CS4ALL team, in partnership with the Education Development Center (EDC), University of California, Berkeley (UCB), and CSNYC, is offering the Advanced Placement Computer Science Principles (AP CSP) curriculum, as well as professional development, to 62 teachers in 58 schools.
+Our goal is to reach 100 teachers by the 2017-18 school year.

 The program is underwritten by a grant from the National Science Foundation (NSF) and includes a research component that involves consenting teachers and students.

 |Application webinar.||Monday, January 23, 5-6PM EST|